MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * for landing page, create floating button that if you click it will return you to the top of the login page when you are on the about pages
+  * create an admin page for deployment
+  * for the about page, we are currently rendering the snl gif via a url; instead, load it as an asset
   * deleting text in a text input that is part of a form, where that text input is required, does not invoke a required message
   * add roadmap section to about dev page.
 Add to about mybord page as well?